Greetings Earthlings !

 I am a spacecraft engineer working on the challenging field of Attitude and Orbit Control System (AOCS).
 I enjoy my work but I do believe that one must have an activity which they cherish, which one can engage in and smile on, to take their mind off of work.
 I haven’t found my life-altering hobby per se.
 I love long drives with music.
 I have recently started enjoying cooking.
 I love my endless nights of web research on the randomest of random topics.

 But I guess the thing that brings immense happiness to my soul is TRAVEL.
 I love meeting new people, trying new food, wandering aimlessly on city streets, hopping around local transport and buying myself cute little souvenirs as trip memoirs.
 Being a traveler not a tourist, I put more emphasis on making memories and having a good time as opposed to ticking off things to do on a list.

-Nearing 30, people my age are busy minting money for future houses and kids while I spend all my free time and all my bank balance on my upcoming travels.
+I’m in my early 30’s and people my age are busy minting money for future houses and kids while I spend all my free time and all my bank balance on my upcoming travels.
 I save for travel.
 I invest my time and money in travel.
 Because I know that my future self would definitely appreciate the efforts.

 I have been writing about my travels for a few years now.
-But this is the first time I’m venturing into something else.
+But this is the first time I’m venturing into something new.
 This is the first time I don’t know what to write but still want to put random words into play.

 Although with this blog my main focus would be on penning down my travel tales, I do feel obligated to use this space to jot down my random thoughts once in a while !

-So I dedicate this first post to my bread and butter !
-Satellites !
+So I dedicate this first post to my bread and butter: Satellites !